Kazakhstan–United States relations: Strategic Partnership Dialogue

-The Strategic Partnership Dialogue is a bilateral dialogue between Kazakhstan and the United States covering wide-ranging discussions on bilateral and regional issues.
-The first SPD was held in Washington on April 9–10, 2012; the second was held in Washington on July 9, 2013.
-Kazakhstan Foreign Minister Erlan Idrissov and U.S. Secretary of State John Kerry are the co-chairs the Strategic Partnership Dialogue.
+The Strategic Partnership Dialogue (SPD) is a bilateral dialogue between Kazakhstan and the U.S. covering wide-ranging discussions on bilateral and regional issues.
+The first SPD was held in Washington D.C. on April 9–10, 2012; the second on July 9, 2013.
+Kazakhstan Foreign Minister Erlan Idrissov and U.S. Secretary of State John Kerry were the co-chairs of the Strategic Partnership Dialogue.

-Ambassador Kairat Umarov provided an update to the SPD in a March 24, 2014 opinion piece in The Astana Times titled Kazakhstan-U.S. Strategic Partnership on the Rise.
+Ambassador Kairat Umarov provided an update to the SPD in a March 24, 2014, opinion piece in The Astana Times, titled "Kazakhstan–U.S. Strategic Partnership on the Rise."

-The third Strategic Partnership Dialogue (SPD) took place on December 10, 2014, in Washington, D.C.
-Kazakh Foreign Minister Erlan Idrissov and US Secretary of State John Kerry co-chaired the meeting.
-The discussions included cooperation on global counterterrorism and counternarcotics issues, nonproliferation, more specifically opening of IAEA LEU Bank in Kazakhstan, EXPO 2017, Kazakhstan's accession to the WTO, and bilateral cooperation in other fields.
+The third SPD took place on December 10, 2014, in Washington, D.C., where Idrissov and Kerry again co-chaired the meeting.
+The discussions included cooperation on global counterterrorism and counternarcotics issues, nonproliferation; in specific, the opening of an IAEA Low-Enriched Uranium Bank in Kazakhstan, Expo 2017, Kazakhstan's accession to the World Trade Organization, and bilateral cooperation in other fields.

 On November 2, 2015, John Kerry visited Astana, where he launched the fourth SPD.
 The sides discussed the war in Donbas, underscoring their support for the Minsk process.
 Both sides pledged to deepen their cooperation in countering the threats of ISIL, terrorism, and violent extremism.
-The next session of the fourth Strategic Partnership Dialogue was held in Washington, D.C., on March 9, 2016, and covered a range of issues including: international and regional affairs, security cooperation, economic cooperation, governance, rule of law and labor and human rights in Kazakhstan.
+The next session of the fourth SPD was held in Washington, D.C., on March 9, 2016, and covered a range of issues including: international and regional affairs, security cooperation, economic cooperation, governance, rule of law, and labor and human rights in Kazakhstan.

-The Fifth meeting of the U.S.-Kazakhstan Strategic Partnership Dialogue took place on September 20, 2016, in New York City, on the margins of the 71st United Nations General Assembly.
-Kazakhstan's FM Erlan Idrissov met with U.S. Secretary of State John Kerry.
-The sides assessed that the strategic partnership between the two countries has never been stronger.
+The fifth SPD took place on September 20, 2016, in New York City, on the margins of the 71st United Nations General Assembly.
+In a joint statement after the discussions, Idrissov and Kerry assessed that the strategic partnership between the two countries had never been stronger.

-Afghanistan and Regional Integration
+Afghanistan and regional integration

-The United States is looking to Kazakhstan to provide strategic support and regional influence in promotion of peace and security in Afghanistan in the wake of US troop withdrawal from Afghanistan.
+The U.S. looked to Kazakhstan to provide strategic support and regional influence in promoting peace and security in Afghanistan in the wake of U.S. troop withdrawal from Afghanistan.

-The United States welcomes Kazakhstan's leadership role in supporting security in Afghanistan and the region, including through its assistance to the Afghan National Security Forces and contribution to the Istanbul Process.
-The United States values Kazakhstan's $50 million scholarship program to educate one thousand Afghan students in Kazakhstan's universities.
-The United States welcomes Kazakhstan's economic connectivity efforts, in particular, its investments in regional infrastructure such as the Kazakhstan-Turkmenistan railroad and the Caspian seaport of Aktau.
-The United States and Kazakhstan will continue to work closely together to support stability, peace, and prosperity in Afghanistan and the region.
+The U.S. welcomed Kazakhstan's leadership role in supporting security in Afghanistan and the region, including through its assistance to the Afghan National Security Forces and contribution to the Istanbul Process.
+The U.S. valued Kazakhstan's $50 million scholarship program to educate one thousand Afghan students in Kazakhstan's universities.
+The U.S. welcomed Kazakhstan's economic connectivity efforts, in particular, its investments in regional infrastructure such as the Kazakhstan–Turkmenistan railroad and the Caspian seaport of Aktau.
+The U.S. said that it and Kazakhstan will continue to work closely together to support stability, peace, and prosperity in Afghanistan and the region.

-In a June 2014 interview with KazakhTV in Almaty, Fatema Z. Sumar, the Deputy Assistant Secretary, Bureau of South and Central Asian Affairs, said that Kazakhstan had an important role in supporting the region, specially Afghanistan, transition towards stability and prosperity.
+In a 2014 interview with Kazakh TV, Fatema Z. Sumar, the Deputy Assistant Secretary of the Bureau of South and Central Asian Affairs, said that Kazakhstan had an important role in supporting the region, especially Afghanistan, in a transition towards stability and prosperity.